Delhi Bus Rapid Transit System

 The Delhi BRTS was a bus rapid transit system in Delhi.
 The first route opened in 2008 ahead of the 2010 Commonwealth Games, which were held in the city.
-The project was well used but was criticised for the difficulty of access to the bus platforms, which were in the middle of the road, for lack of enforcement and for the effect it had on other motor traffic.
+The project was well used but was criticized for the difficulty of access to the bus platforms, which were in the middle of the road, for lack of enforcement, and for the effect it had on other motor traffic.
 A legal challenge was defeated in 2012.
-The Aam Aadmi Party Government had announced the scrapping of bus rapid transit system and it was dismantled in 2016, because of traffic congestion and accidents.
+The Aam Aadmi Party Government had announced the scrapping of bus rapid transit system and it was dismantled in 2016 because of traffic congestion and accidents.